-- If there is any aspect regarding corporate governance in the company or other companies in the group that has not been included in other sections of this report, but which is necessary in order to obtain a more complete and comprehensible picture of the structure and governance practices in the company or group, describe it briefly below. - 2.
-This section may also be used to provide any other information, explanation or clarification relating to previous sections of the report, so long as it is relevant and not redundant. - Specifically, state whether the company is subject to any corporate governance legislation other than that prevailing in Spain and, if so, include any information required under this legislation that differs from the data requested in this report. - 3.
-The company may also state whether it voluntarily complies with other ethical or best practice codes, whether international, sector-based or other.
+If there is any aspect regarding corporate governance in the company or other companies in the group that has not been included in other sections of this report, but which is necessary in order to obtain a more complete and comprehensible picture of the structure and governance practices in the company or group, describe it briefly below.

+2. This section may also be used to provide any other information, explanation o clarification relating to previous sections of the report, so long as it is relevant and not redundant.

+Specifically, state whether the company is subject to any corporate governance legislation other than that prevailing in Spain and, if so, include any information required under this legislation that differs from the data requested in this report.

+3. The company may also state whether it voluntarily complies with other ethical or best practice codes, whether international, sector-based or other.
 In such a case, name the code in question and the date the company began following it.
 It should be specifically mentioned that the company adheres to the Code of Good Tax Practices of 20 July 2010.

-etings of the Board

-structions are

-Directors of the

-Y es 🗆 No X

-Name of director who has not voted for the approv Reasons (against, abstention, non-attendance) Explain the reasons

-Rem arks
+The annex contains a description of the attendance of each and every one of the directors at the meetings of the Board of Directors and its committees during financial year 2018.
+Proxies granted with specific voting instructions are considered to be attendances.

+this report

+Reasons (against, Explain the reasons Yes \square No X State whether any directors voted against or abstained from voting on this report.
+This Annual Corporate Governance Report was approved by the Boar company at the meeting held on19/02/2019 d of Directors of th attendance)